Sykes, William Maltby, b. 1911 d. 1992

 REEL 3667: Sykes' notes on the Hotel Reforma mural project; two letters from Diego Rivera (in Spanish with accompanying translations by Sykes), one providing proof of Sykes' status as a student of fresco painting and the other granting Sykes permission to make sketches and copies of Rivera's paintings; records of supplies; plastering schedules, including diagrams of four fresco panels showing time schedules for plastering; 10 drawings by Sykes of the frescoes; clippings, including a typescript and translation of a newspaper article from "Excelsior" describing the controversy surrounding the murals and Rivera's involvement with Mexican labor unions; and photographs and negatives of the preparation of the walls, Rivera and assistants at work on the murals, and Rivera's studies and finished panels.

-Biographical/Historical Note: Painter, draftsman, lithographer, engraver, and teacher; Auburn, Alabama.
-Born December 13, 1911.
-Died September 23, 1992.
+Biographical/Historical Note: Maltby Sykes (1911-1992) was a painter, draftsman, lithographer, engraver, and teacher from Auburn, Alabama.
 Full name William Maltby Sykes.
 Sykes apprenticed with Diego Rivera in 1936, and later studied with George C. Miller, John Sloan and Fernand Leger.
 He was a combat artist in World War II and became a Professor in Art at Auburn University in 1954.
 He has exhibited at the American Color Print Society, the American Institute of Graphic Artists, and the Pennsylvania Academy.

 Material on reel 3667 donated 1985 by Maltby Sykes.
 Unmicrofilmed material donated 1993 and 1995 by Sykes's widow, Marjorie Sykes.